Textualize/textual/docs/guide/app.md

 ```{.textual path="docs/examples/app/event01.py" hl_lines="23-25"}
 ```

-The key event handler (`on_key`) specifies an `event` parameter which will receive a [Key][textual.events.Key] instance.
+The key event handler (`on_key`) has an `event` parameter which will receive a [Key][textual.events.Key] instance.
 Every event has an associated event object which will be passed to the handler method if it is present in the method's parameter list.

 !!! note

     It is unusual (but not unprecedented) for a method's parameters to affect how it is called.
 Textual accomplishes this by inspecting the method prior to calling it.

-For some events, such as the key event, the event object contains additional information.
+For some events contains additional information.
 In the case of [Key][textual.events.Key] it will contain the key that was pressed.

-The `on_key` method above uses the `key` attribute on the Key event to change the background color if any of the keys ++0++ to ++9++ are pressed.
+The `on_key` method above changes the background color if any of the keys from ++0++ to ++9++ are pressed.

 ### Async events